Ex-NFL player Kellen Winslow II gets 14 years for rapes

 The judge said he preyed on women who were especially vulnerable, befriending a homeless woman, picking up a 54-year-old hitchhiker, and attacking a teen after she had passed out at a party.

-Bowman called them ”brazen” crimes.
+Bowman called them “brazen” crimes.
 He noted that Winslow continued to prey on women even after his first arrest.
 He performed a lewd act in front of a 77-year-old woman at a gym while hiding his GPS monitoring ankle bracelet with a towel.
-He also exposed himself during that time to a 57-year-old neighbor who was gardening.
+He also exposed himself to a 57-year-old neighbor who was gardening despite having a bike app that gave his location at the time.

 “The vulnerability of the victims was no accident,” Bowman said.
 “It was the type of victim that you sought out yourself because you felt that perhaps they wouldn’t report the crime” or “wouldn’t be deemed credible by the jurors.”